calaldees/teachingWorkshops/teacherEducation/misconceptions.md

 ```

 * Case of strings
 * > explicitly teach novices how to debug
-    * * > It is surprising how little page space is devoted to bugs and debugging in most introductory programming textbooks.
+    * > It is surprising how little page space is devoted to bugs and debugging in most introductory programming textbooks.
+    * Develop Mental model of the steps
 * BIGGEST PROBLEM!!!!!
 * Compiler error pointing to 'misdirecting line' (it's actually caused by a problem a few lines up)
 * Mass copy paste without understanding context (removing main method).
 Simply does not know enough about language to access the resources.